jeffureta/pdf-to-txt/readme.md

 3. Install the required dependencies by running the following command:

    ```
-   npm install pdf-parse
+   npm install fs pdf-parse readline
    ```

 ## Usage

-1. Specify the path to the PDF file you want to extract text from by updating the `pdfFilePath` variable in the `pdfToTxt.js` file.
-Make sure to provide the full file path, including the file extension.

-2. Specify the desired path and filename for the output TXT file by modifying the `txtFilePath` variable in the `pdfToTxt.js` file.
-Ensure that the directory exists and that you have write permissions.

-3. Run the script by executing the following command in the terminal or command prompt:
+1. Run the script by executing the following command in the terminal or command prompt:

    ```
-   node pdfToTxt.js
+   node script.js
    ```

+2. The script will prompt you to enter the filename of the PDF you want to extract text from, including the extension.
+Make sure the PDF file is in the same directory as the script or provide the full file path.

-4. The script will read the specified PDF file, extract the text content, and save it as a new TXT file with the same name in the specified location.
+3. The script will read the specified PDF file, extract the text content, and save it as a new TXT file in the same directory.
+The TXT file will have the same name as the PDF file but with the .txt extension.

-5. Once the script finishes running, you will see a success message indicating that the text has been extracted and saved as a TXT file.
+4. Once the script finishes running, you will see a success message indicating that the text has been extracted and saved as a TXT file.

-## Customization
+## Dependencies

-- If you want to extract text from a different PDF file, update the `pdfFilePath` variable in the `pdfToTxt.js` file with the correct file path.

-- To change the output TXT file path and filename, modify the `txtFilePath` variable in the `pdfToTxt.js` file.
+This project relies on the following dependencies:

+- [fs](https://nodejs.org/api/fs.html) - a Node.js module for interacting with the file system.
+- [pdf-parse](https://www.npmjs.com/package/pdf-parse) - a library for extracting text from PDF files.
+- [readline](https://nodejs.org/api/readline.html) - a Node.js module for reading input from the command line.

+These dependencies are automatically installed when you run `npm install`.

 ## License